 - Reach people when they’re looking for you

 - Target multiple audiences that use the same product

 - Get results quickly

 1. Reach people when they’re looking for you

 If you target the right keywords with PPC ads, you can get in front of potential customers at the exact moment they’re looking for your products.

 The “buy glasses online” example above illustrates this point.
 Just about everyone googling that term is looking to buy glasses in the near future (except for me, I guess).

 Having an ad that serves up your products on transactional keywords is a great way to get new customers.

 If you run a local business, you don’t care about appearing in search results outside of your area.

-Google AdWords lets you target your searches based on geography, which can help you get in front of potential customers near you.
+Google Ads lets you target your searches based on geography, which can help you get in front of potential customers near you.